-Remember that any information shared with the media about underage drinking prevention should be based on fact.
-Local statistics about the prevalence and consequences of underage drinking in your community will have the greatest impact on your target audiences.
-You can obtain this information from your county's health department's alcohol and drug services unit or your community's substance misuse prevention organization.
+Remember that any information shared with media about underage drinking prevention should be based on facts.
+Local statistics about the prevalence and consequences of underage drinking in your community will have the greatest impact on your target audience and are most likely to grab the attention of local journalists.

-To collect the latest data and statistics for use in your media outreach, check out the state resources page for information about underage drinking prevalence, consequences, and prevention efforts for your state.
-These statistics provide useful comparisons between a community and a state or between states.
+To access the latest data in your state, check out the state resources page, which has specific information about underage drinking prevalence, consequences, and prevention efforts from communities across the country.
+You can also obtain current statistics from your county health departmentâ€™s alcohol and drug services unit or a local substance misuse prevention organization.
+These statistics provide useful comparisons between a community and a state or between states, and also provide relevance for your Communities Talk activity.
 If you're looking for national data, check out the latest Report to Congress on the Prevention and Reduction of Underage Drinking.